MoHossam10/Image-Processing-Filters/README.md

-Those 3 filters was an assignment in Image Processing Course:
+Those 3 filters were an assignment in Image Processing Course:

 1.Histogram Statistics Filter